 The lesson focuses on 2-PS1-1 Matter and Its Interactions - Plan and conduct an investigation to describe and classify different kinds of materials by their observable properties.

-The students need to understand how trash is not one ambiguous entity, but needs to be sorted because of its diversity and in hopes of not accumulating it on the planet (aka to help it disappear).
+The students need to understand how trash is not one ambiguous entity but needs to be sorted because of its diversity and in hopes of not accumulating it on the planet (aka to help it disappear).
 They need to see that anyone can observe and categorize trash to help the planet be healthy.

 Science and Engineering Practices in the Next Generation Science Standards

 This lesson addresses SP: Planning and Carrying Out Investigations - Planning and carrying out investigations to answer questions or test solutions to problems in K–2 builds on prior experiences and progresses to simple investigations, based on fair tests, which provide data to support explanations or design solutions.
 Plan and conduct an investigation collaboratively to produce data to serve as the basis for evidence to answer a question.

-During the investigation, students will ask their peers questions about the different trash items they see, and they will write and communicate their group’s consensus by putting them on the classroom butcher paper piece (with labels).
+During the investigation, students will ask their peers questions about the different trash items they see, and they will write and communicate their group’s consensus by putting them on the classroom poster paper piece (with labels).
 It is important that students work collaboratively to communicate in written and oral form.

 Disciplinary Core Ideas